huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Submission form configuration

 If you have added an intake or submission form to a page within your Uwazi instance, it must be configured to work properly.
-(Learn more about how to add an intake or submission form to your instance.)
+(Learn more about adding Pages to your collection.)

 Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.